 The event period itself can last for a maximum seven days.
 This is the time during which licensable activities may take place, but they do not have to take place during the whole of that seven day period, and some activities may take place at different times to others.

-It is possible to apply for "late" Temporary Event Notices by giving between five and nine working days notice, although there is a limit of 10 Late Temporary Event Notices each calendar year for an individual holding a Personal Licence (out of their total of 50), and two (out of their total of 5) for those who do not.
-The main other differences with Standard TENs are that if an authority vetoes the application there is no right to a hearing or Appeal (the late TEN is simply refused), and it is not possible to add conditions to a late TEN.
+It is possible to apply for “late” Temporary Event Notices by giving between five and nine working days notice, although there is a limit of 10 Late Temporary Event Notices each calendar year for an individual holding a Personal Licence (out of their total of 50), and two (out of their total of 5) for those who do not.
+The other main differences between Late and Standard TENs are that if an authority vetoes a Late TEN there is no right to a hearing or Appeal (it is simply refused), and it is not possible to add conditions to a late TEN.

 You can apply for a Temporary Event Notice here, with Poppleston Allen.
 You will need to answer some basic questions and send it to us.
 One of our legal team will check the answers, complete the application form and send it with the appropriate fee and documentation to the Local Authority.